AAShemul/ProjectPress/README.md

 # ProjectPress - Project Showcase for WordPress

-ProjectPress is a simple and lightweight project showcase generator for WordPress.
+ProjectPress is a lightweight and beautiful project showcase generator for WordPress.
 It uses WordPress custom post type to generate the showcase for your projects.

 ## Table of Contents